FunnelKit

 Adding Google Sheet ID

-Paste the ID here and click on the “Get Sheet” button.
+Paste the ID here, then click the 'Get Sheet' button.

 You’ll get a list of your currently active tabs on your Google Sheet here.
 Just choose the preferred one and hit the save button.